 Can You Sleep Train A 2 Month Old Baby?

-However, having healthy and regular routines will set your baby on the right path to good sleep habits as well as putting your baby down to sleep while they’re drowsy rather than fast asleep.
+In short: no. A 2-month-old is still too young for sleep training.
+However, having healthy and regular sleep routines will set your baby on the right path to good sleep habits and a consistent sleep cycle.

 How Much Nighttime Sleep Is Appropriate For A 2 Month Old?